Persdre/intermine-training-portal-test/content/tutorials/index.md

 {
- "title" : "Tutorials and videos"
+ "title" : "Tutorials and videos",
+ "layout" : "single"
 }

 ## Training workshops and Exercises

 We typically carry out a few training workshops each year - keep your eye on our [calendar](https://intermineorg.wordpress.com/events/) or [twitter feed](https://twitter.com/intermineorg) to find out when registration is open.
 The [materials are available online](http://intermine.org/training-workshops/) and designed to be worked through in a self-led or tutor-led manner.

-These include:
+*These include* :

 ## Materials